Get inspired. Get in free.

 Gallery admission is free from 5 to 9 pm every Thursday night.

-Target Free Thursday Night.
-Our very generous sponsor for the free admission and programs on Thursday nights at the Walker is funded by the Target Corporation.
-This local corporation—headquartered just a stone’s throw away in downtown Minneapolis—supports arts and cultural experiences for all audiences.
+Every Thursday night, enjoy free admission and programs, funded by our generous sponsor Target.
+The local company, headquartered just a stone’s throw away in downtown Minneapolis, is dedicated to supporting arts and cultural experiences for all audiences.

 What do I do when I show up?

-You can start in any gallery—some exhibitions will take up many gallery spaces and some just one.
-Ask a Gallery Assistant or check the calendar to see what’s on and where.
+You can start in any gallery—some exhibitions will take up several gallery spaces and some just one.
+Ask a Gallery Assistant or grab a visitor guide to see what’s on and where.

-Unlike a traditional encyclopedic museum, the galleries at contemporary art museums like the Walker change pretty regularly.
-Exhibitions at the Walker can be up anywhere between three months and three years depending on the show.
+The galleries at the Walker change pretty regularly.
+Exhibitions can be on view anywhere between three months and three years, depending on the show.
 We can have from one to five shows up at any given time.
-You do the math.